 The NGC Committee considers for nomination to the Board of Directors candidates recommended by stockholders and Board of Directors members.
 The NGC Committee may also engage third-party search firms to assist in identifying director candidates.
 Candidates are evaluated based on the needs of the Board of Directors and Sallie Mae at that time, given the then-current mix of Board of Directors members.
 The Board of Directors seeks representation that reflects gender, ethnic and geographic diversity as reflected in the Guidelines.
-The NGC Committee, through its charter, is charged with reviewing the composition and diversity of the Board of Directors, and as part of the process, the NGC Committee incorporates into the Board of Directors' annual evaluation process opportunity for each Board of Directors member to provide input regarding the current and desired composition of the Board of Directors and desired attributes of Board of Directors members.
+The NGC Committee, through its charter, is charged with reviewing the composition and diversity of the Board of Directors, and as part of the process, the NGC Committee incorporates into the Board of Directors' annual evaluation process opportunity for each Board of Directors members.
 The minimum qualifications and attributes the NGC Committee believes a director nominee must possess include:

-- · Knowledge of the business of Sallie Mae;
+- Knowledge of the business of Sallie Mae;

 - Proven record of accomplishment;

 - Willingness to commit the time necessary for Board of Directors service;

 - Integrity and sound judgment in areas relevant to the business;

 - Impartiality in representing stockholders;

 - Ability to challenge and stimulate management; and

 - Independence.